Whistle Blowers Protection Act, 2011: Role of Supreme court

-In November 2003, Satyendra Dubey a whistleblower and National Highways Authority of India (NHAI) engineer was murdered after he exposed corruption in the construction of highways.
+In November 2003, Satyendra Dubey a whistle blower and National Highways Authority of India (NHAI) engineer was murdered after he exposed corruption in the construction of highways.
 As a result, the Supreme Court, in April 2004, pressed the government into issuing an office order, the Public Interest Disclosures and Protection of Informers Resolution, 2004 designating CVC as the nodal agency.

 In March 2011, the Supreme Court refused to frame guidelines for protection of whistle blowers in the country, saying that it cannot make law.
-However, the court allowed the petitioners to approach the high court for protection of whistleblowers in a specific case.
+However, the court allowed the petitioners to approach the high court for protection of whistle blowers in a specific case.

-In August 2013, a bench of Justices K S Radhakrishnan and Arjan Kumar Sikri ruled that identity of whistleblower can never be revealed to the accused facing prosecution under Prevention of Corruption Act, 1988.
+In August 2013, a bench of Justices K S Radhakrishnan and Arjan Kumar Sikri ruled that identity of whistle blower can never be revealed to the accused facing prosecution under Prevention of Corruption Act, 1988.